PankajBhatt2002/tic-tac-toe-web/README.md

-# tic-tac-toe-web
+# Tic Tac Toe (Web)

-Interactive Tic Tac Toe game built with HTML, CSS, and JavaScript.
+An interactive Tic Tac Toe game built using HTML, CSS, and JavaScript.

+## Features
+- Player vs Player
+- Sound effects
+- Win detection
+- Restart game

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+## How to Run

+Open index.html in a browser.